 Yes, we do build custom eCommerce websites.
 While paying for a template-based website seems more accessible and cheaper, it is a much wiser decision to have a custom website built for your business.
 Most users tend to leave an unattractive website quicker than attractive websites.
 Many will also not engage much if the site or images take too long to load.
 Your website is the first impression that customers will get, and it also reflects your business and values.
 Unlike template-based websites, custom websites provide a unique identity that is specifically tailored for your business, and you have complete control over its look.

-In short, you can’t build a full-fledged eCommerce website on HubSpot’s CMS.
-That being said, there are options to integrate HubSpot with some popular eCommerce platforms (Shopify & WooCommerce), and they work brilliantly together.
+In short, Hubspot’s CMS doesn’t natively support building a full-fledged eCommerce website on its own platform.
+That being said, there are certainly options to utilise Hubspot with eCommerce.
+One is to integrate HubSpot with some popular eCommerce platforms (Shopify & WooCommerce), and they work brilliantly together.

 Do you need a trusted digital solutions partner to help optimise each area of your digital presence - drive more high-quality traffic, generate more qualified leads and turn more prospects into customers?